ZeyiCai/US_election-not-final-submission-/README.md

-# Starter folder
+# US_election_draft

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo uses a generalized linear model to forecast the winner of the upcoming US presidential election using “poll-of-polls” (Blumenthal 2014; Pasek 2015) and provides a short paper telling a story.

 ## File Structure